Are We Ready To Pay The Price For Revival?

 Unless the Bible is to us in very truth the Word of God, our prayers can be naught but sheer mockery.
 There never has been a revival except where there have been Christian men and women thoroughly believing in and wholeheartedly pleading the promises of God!

-When Luther got the Scriptures translated into German, that country was lost to Rome.
+When Luther translated the Scriptures into German, that country was lost to Rome.
 Moody did not possess the learning of the schools, but he did know his Bible, and it is certain that the world never had known his equal as an apostle of souls.

 I have always taken it for granted that the simple preaching of the Word would bring men to Christ.
 It has never failed me yet.
 My Chinese pastor, one of the most consecrated men I have ever met, was saved from a life of shame and vice by the first Gospel address which he ever heard me give.